Translate

 Outdoor play is a vital part of children education and is a statutory requirement in the EYFS.
 Benefits include improved fine and gross motor skills, developed problem solving skills, improved creativity, boosts confidence and social and communication skills!

-We will continue this half term to enjoy Forest school and the outdoors.
 We will hopefully be able to spend more time in the mud kitchen and completing our mile a day too!

 There are lots of things parents can do at home to promote outdoor play and learning such as going to your local park, going on a nature walk around the local area, build a den outside, play with water outdoors and plant vegetables and flowers to name a few!
 The national Trust Website list 50 things to do outdoors before 11 years old, this offers a range of ideas and suggestions on how to get outdoors more and many ideas can be done from outside your home.